LogtalkDotOrg/logtalk3/tools/dead_code_scanner/NOTES.md

 compiled as objects.
 Predicates (and non-terminals) are classified as dead code when (1) there is no scope directive for them and (2) are not called, directly or indirectly, by any predicate with a (local or inherited) scope directive.
+Predicates (and non-terminals) listed in `uses/2` and `use_module/2` directives but that are not used are also classified as dead code.

 Basides dead code, this tool can also help detect other problems in the code than often result in reporting false positives.
 For example, typos in `alias/2`